MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project.md

 To create an azd compatible project:

 1. Create an **infra** folder at the root of your project.
 1. Create a new file named **main.parameters.json**.
 Include the environment variables (found in .env file under the .azure/\<environment name\> folder) you want to pass to your Bicep files.
-Here's an examples:
+Here's an example:

     ```json
     {